-Change the amounts in the boxes below and the calculator will compare the potential returns of putting your money into a savings account (Savings growth column), compared to putting it into an investment fund (Investing growth column).
+Change the amounts in the boxes below.
+The calculator will compare the potential returns of putting your money into a savings account (Savings growth column), compared to an investment fund (Investing growth column).

 Starting with a lump sum of